Friday, April 3, 2026

 After the talk and Q&A were over and I was packing up my laptop, a student with handwritten questions approached me.
 He read the first two off his notepad.
 One was about gorillas.
 The other, bones.
 He was a switched-on first-year.
 After we chatted about both, he looked back down at his notepad and read a third thing to me, in a new, agitated tone.
 “I just read Metamorphosis in high school.
 It’s not about the sister; it’s about capitalism.”
 After setting me straight, he looked pleased, like he felt taller than just a moment before.
 Maybe because he was standing taller than before.
 I said, “Yes.
 Sure.
 Like I said, it’s a literary Rorschach test.
 So what it’s about depends on who’s looking at it.”
 His face soured.
 “It’s about capitalism,” he said, and walked away.

 A professor who had been eavesdropping suggested to me that perhaps this student did not know what a Rorschach test was.
 I could see how that, if true, would be a barrier to our mutual understanding.
 The older I get, the harder it is grasp what lingering cultural-historical touchstones I share with 18-21 year olds.
 Still, I had projected 30-foot images of inkblots behind me as I shared these ideas.
 Maybe that didn’t matter.
 Our eyes and ears have a penchant for closing when we encounter ideas that contradict our own.
 We can be so overwhelmed, or trapped in our minds and emotions that we lose our sense and our senses.
 Maybe we stop taking in more information to protect ourselves from the suffering it will cause.
 Like when something stinks and we scrunch up our nostrils which physically blocks more stinky molecules from touching our brain.
 That’s a bit how that student’s face looked before he walked away.
 New ideas stink because they force a reckoning.
-I imagine him processing thoughts like, despite having aced an exam on Metamorphosis, is she saying it's not possible to decipher the one true meaning of anything because no such thing exists in the universe?
+I imagine him processing thoughts like, despite my acing that exam on Metamorphosis, is she saying it's not possible to decipher the one true meaning of anything because no such thing exists in the universe?
 We make it all up?
 Isn’t that post-modernism?
 This book that I like so much might be…oh god help me…a feminist book?

 The first of the ten cards in the Rorschach test, according to Wikipedia.